gohugoio/hugo/content/en/content-management/multilingual.md

 ## Menus

 You can define your menus for each language independently.
-The [creation of a menu][menus] works analogous to earlier versions of Hugo, except that they have to be defined in their language-specific block in the configuration file:
+Creating multilingual menus works just like [creating regular menus][menus], except they're defined in language-specific blocks in the configuration file:

 ```
 defaultContentLanguage = "en"